Gratitude and the meaning of life

 Freedom, however, is not the last word.
 Freedom is only part of the story and half of the truth.
 Freedom is but the negative aspect of the whole phenomenon whose positive aspect is responsibleness.
 In fact, freedom is in danger of degenerating into mere arbitrariness unless it is lived in terms of responsibleness.
 That is why I recommend that the Statue of Liberty on the East Coast be supplemented by a Statue of Responsibility on the West Coast.

-So, I would like to conclude by inviting you to be thankful for this beautiful country, for the many blessings that we all have, and even thankful for the sufferings and pain that are working for our good in the transformative power of the cross.
-But I also want to invite you to see that it is only in the complementary of freedom and responsibility that we will find the real meaning of life, which is God's call and purpose for each of us.
-We were born in these times not to remain indifferent, be hedonistic, selfish, or to achieve our personal goals.
+So, I would like to conclude by inviting you to be thankful for this beautiful country, for the many blessings we all have, and even for the sufferings and pain that are working for our good through the transformative power of the cross.
+But I also want to invite you to see that it is only in the complementarity of freedom and responsibility that we will find the real meaning of life, which is God's call and purpose for each of us.
+We were born in these times not to remain indifferent, to be hedonistic or selfish, or to achieve our personal goals.
 We were born in these times to make God known to everyone, and that begins with us knowing Him in the deepest part of our souls.
 Remember, each one of us is the result of divine thought.
 God has been thinking of you since the beginning of time.

 I wish all of you a happy Thanksgiving Day, and I thank you because, without you, I would not be a professor.
 My purpose and meaning would not be possible without you.